proggR/cmesh/node/iam/README.md

 ## Public Facing Attribute Related Functions

 Documentation to follow once actual cryptography in place to enable IRMA's attribute oriented featureset.

+## Unit Test Coverage

+### Public Function Coverage

+#### TestDIDSessionUnauthed

+Test to ensure that an unauthed request does not return an expected call string.

+#### TestDIDSessionInvalidAnswer

+Test to ensure that a providing an invalid signature with a valid callstring returns an empty string (invalid answer response).

+#### TestDIDSessionValidAnswer

+Test to ensure that a providing a valid signature with a valid callstring returns a non empty string.

+#### TestDIDSessionInvalidConsent

+Test to ensure that a providing an invalid signature with a valid confirmation returns an empty string (invalid consent response).

+#### TestDIDSessionValidConsent

+Test to ensure that a providing a valid signature with a valid confirmation returns a non empty string.